UK Tax Strategy

-The Strategy is approved by the Boards of all of the UK Entities and has been developed with the support and oversight of the International Taxation Group of Corporate Controlling Department in our head office in Tokyo.
+The Strategy is approved by the Boards or respective managements of all of the UK Entities and has been developed with the support and oversight of the International Taxation Group of Corporate Controlling Department in our head office in Tokyo.

 The UK Entities are governed and managed independently of each other and have distinct Boards and management teams.
 They vary in size and complexity and as such, and the tax governance and risk management framework for each UK Entity is tailored accordingly.
 In all cases, however, there are appropriate Board oversight and effective channels for the monitoring and escalation of tax risks.

 Our UK tax compliance obligations are delivered by a combination of in-house staff and professional advisors.
 In the case of complex technical matters or areas that require international co-ordination (such as transfer pricing), the UK Entities can also draw on specialist expertise of their respective divisions internationally or the International Taxation Group of Corporate Controlling Department in Tokyo.
 Staff training is tailored to meet the respective needs of the UK Entities and we maintain close relationships with advisors to ensure that we are up to date with applicable changes in tax law.

 We believe that our corporate value is represented by the total sum of trust society and our stakeholders place in Komatsu.
 As such, we do not pursue aggressive tax strategies or artificial planning arrangements that could undermine that trust.
 We seek to minimise tax risks and prioritise compliance.
 Our intercompany transactions are made on an arm’s length basis in line with OECD principles.